signalbean/Transfer/README.md

 **Alternative:**
 - [GitHub Releases](https://github.com/matan-h/Transfer/releases)

-## Quick Start
+## Getting Started

-1. Install Transfer and select a folder to share
+1. Install and open Transfer on your Android device.
+2. Grant necessary permissions and select a folder you wish to share (suggestion: create a new folder called `Storage` in your home directory).
-2. Tap "Start Server"
+3. Tap "Start Server."
+4. The app will display an IP address (e.g., `http://192.168.1.X:8000`).
-3. Open the displayed IP address in any browser on the same Wi-Fi
+5. Open this address in a web browser on any other device connected to the same Wi-Fi network.
-4. Allow access when prompted
+6. You're in!
+If IP permissions are on (default), you'll get a prompt on your phone to allow the new device.

 ## Usage